PostStack vs Resend: Which Email API Should You Choose?

 Pricing at real volume

-Resend's free tier is generous (3,000/month), but there's no paid tier below $20/month.
-The moment you cross 3,000 sends you jump straight to $20.
-PostStack starts paid plans at €5/month.
+Resend's free tier is generous (3,000/month with a 100/day cap), but the first paid tier starts at $20.
+The moment you cross 3,000 sends, you go to $20.
+PostStack's first paid tier is €5.

 Monthly cost at common volumes: